seungjunlee96/AI-for-Medicine/AI_for_Medical_Diagnosis/Week2/README.md

 - **predictive values**
 - [**ROC(Receiver operating characteristic) curve**](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)

+- true positive (TP): The model classifies the example as positive, and the actual label also positive.
+- false positive (FP): The model classifies the example as positive, **but** the actual label is negative.
+- true negative (TN): The model classifies the example as negative, and the actual label is also negative.
+- false negative (FN): The model classifies the example as negative, **but** the label is actually positive.

 ## Accuracy, Sensitivity ,and Specificity
 <p align="center"><img width = "75%" src="images/acc_sens_spec.png"/></p>
 <p align="center"><img width = "50%" src="images/sens_spec.png"/></p>